terrypinn/grow-log/README.md

 # Grow Log
-A simple app using the MERN stack to record of all the important aspects of my grow
+A simple app using the MERN stack to record all the important aspects of my grow